jstnstwrt/dsp/03-command_line.md

  If you add the flag -a, ls -a returns the complete list of files/directories, including all hidden files.
 The -l flag concerns the information displayed about each file listed, it stands for long form.
 So the listed files also include last date modified, premissions, filename, file owner, and so on.
 If you use the combined flag of -lh, it combines the long form flag with the human readable formatting flag.
 This means that file sizes displayed for each file reported will be in the easily readable 3.1K vs 3127.

-ls -a, ls -l are meaningful, but ls -h isnt meaningfully different than ls. ls -al, ls lh are meaningful, but ls -ah isnt meaningfully different from ls -a. ls -alh is a meaningful command as well.
+The flags -a and -l are meaningful, but -h on it's own is not meaningfully different than the ls command.
+The combined flags -al and  -lh are meaningful, but -ah is not meaningfully different from ls -a.
+The combined flag -alh is a meaningful command as well.

 ---